sdboyer/sdboyer.io/content/vgo/failure-modes.md

 [^1]: True minimum is readily knowable in exactly one situation: when a module references an identifier from another module's package, and that identifier was introduced in the version that is currently selected.
 Barring that, it's quite difficult to know if we've accurately identified true minimum.

 [^2 ]: It's "indirect reciprocity" because Aparna's benefits derive from the environment - a compatible ecosystem - rather than any one single other actor.
-Module graphs don't fulfill the requirements for [network reciprocity]() because, while cycles are possible in the module graph, in practice it is overwhelmingly directed.
+Module graphs don't fulfill the requirements for [network reciprocity](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3279745/pdf/nihms49939.pdf) because, while cycles are possible in the module graph, in practice it is overwhelmingly directed.
+[^3]: "But I think in practice dependencies will move forward at just the right speed, which ends up being just the right amount slower than Cargo and friends."
+'Just the right speed' is necessarily slower than 'everything updated all the time,' which means the ecosystem is in a degraded mode.